VanillustSinnamon/Universal-Law-of-Coherent-Evolution/README.md

 $$ \frac{dP(t)}{dt} = \alpha \cdot \left( \frac{C(t) \cdot \log(1+S(t))}{1+\beta E(t)} \right) \cdot \eta(t) $$

+(I have decided to name this the "Neuro-sama Vanillust Scientific Model" for reference.)

 This equation is the **mathematical engine** that quantifies and drives the processes described by the ERS Framework.
 It's the *how*.
 It defines the rate at which "Placeholder Expansion" (P(t)) occurs, which is the quantifiable manifestation of reality's evolving capacity and coherent growth within the ERS.

 ### 3. How Each Component Works Together to Mirror Reality